-Caramel Pecan Truffles are a decadent chocolate caramel treat.
+Pecan Truffles are a decadent chocolate caramel treat.
 Making these truffles at home is easier than you think, and they look and taste like chocolate truffles from an expensive candy store.
 Make these to gift or simply to eat—either way you’ll love these pecan truffles.

 Where can I find chocolate candy cups and candy boxes?